volkamerlab/CADDSeminar_2023/notebooks/T03_proteinfolding/README.md

 ### Contents in *Practical*

-**Goal: Predict the 3D structure of a protein from a given sequence of amino acids**
+**Goal: Predict the 3D structure of a protein from a given sequence of amino acids and assess the results**

 * Overview
 * Setup
-* Processing the input sequences
+* Processing the Sequences
-* Analyzing the output predictions
+* Analyzing the Predictions
   * 6YJ1
   * 7FVU
-* Analyzing the secondary structures
+* Analyzing the Secondary Structures
   * RMSD
-  * Prediction confidences
+  * Prediction Confidences
-  * Ramachandran plots
+  * Ramachandran Plots
 * Summary